aandiron/architect/fulldraft-aandiron-architect.md

 "Look, you've been here for a while.
 But this building, this tower, this is the first major project we've completed together, right?
 What do you think of this building?"

 "I think it's perfect sir, a real masterpiece.
 I think you'll be written about in all the major press.
-I think you'll be invited onto the lecture circuit at all the top schools.
-I think this building is a landmark in the history of architecture. [list some related landmark buildings here -- architect fan service]"
+And you'll be invited onto the lecture circuit at all the top schools.
+This building is a unquestionably a landmark in the history of architecture.
+The world has seen nothing like it since the Seagram Building.
+Surely it's inevitable for the Pritzker."

 "I think there's little that could be said to diminish its prominence as well.
 And I don't say that lightly.
 But do you see how all the attention comes to me?
 Even the way you just phrased those sentences of praise --- it was all about me.
 But a building like this isn't really the work of one person.
 It's the work of a team.
 More than a team, it's the work of a community.
 A city.
 Sometimes even a nation.
 And I like to celebrate that work with my team.
 I like to pass along at least some of the glory to everyone."

 The architect held the model firmly and aligned the base with the mount on the leather harness.
 He snapped the oddly-shaped bottom of the model into place.
 Then he stood and stepped around the large mid-century wooden desk.
 He handed the harness with the model attached to it to the young man.
-He began to unbuttno his shirt, pulling tails out as he went.
-Then he unzippped his trousers.
+He began to unbutton his shirt, pulling tails out as he went.
+Then he unzipped his trousers.

 "I want you to attach that to me."